 - This is the kind of breakfast that makes you look forward to mornings!
 A deliciously satisfying, creamy, slightly sweet pudding parfait with all the cozy flavors of Fall and pumpkin pie, layered with thick and creamy Greek yoghurt, and topped with your favorite chopped nuts for some wonderful texture (I used pecans here, but walnuts, almonds would be great too).

 - It’s a chia seed pudding which is actually flavored with the pumpkin pie and not simply layered on top.
 You guys all know the health benefits of chia seeds.
 They are a powerhouse of nutrients and they pack a lot of fiber, protein, calcium etc. (even the word “chia” apparently originated from a Mayan word meaning “strength”!).
+These chocolate chia bliss balls are another favorite chia treat of mine.
 You have the option to add ground almonds to the porridge, which is another great source of protein and fiber!
 Plus it adds another flavor profile and makes the chia pudding creamier too.

 - All that fiber and protein mean that this pumpkin pie chia pudding is extremely filling!
 Case in point – Mr K. He has gone through a lot of options for breakfast (cereal, oats, sandwich, smoothie etc.), but he’s amazed by how well this chia pudding parfait (which may not look very formidable) keeps him full until lunch.
 In fact, just 1 serving of this keeps him fuller for longer than eating double the amount of oats.
 So now, I always add at least 1 tbsp of chia seeds to any kind of breakfast he eats before work.
 This pumpkin pie chia pudding is his favorite for sure though.
 He’s officially a chia pudding fan now.

-- This is the definition of a make-ahead breakfast.
+- This is the definition of a make-ahead breakfast (and great for meal prepping for breakfast too).
 We have been making enough to last us a whole week and then keep it in the fridge.
 So we have an amazing breakfast ready for us, as soon as we are out of bed!

 - This pumpkin pie chia pudding parfait is gluten-free, paleo-friendly and vegan-friendly.
 Use maple syrup for a paleo version, and a plant-based milk and coconut yoghurt to make it vegan.